 Next morning, the wife went out, sifted through several spots and chose one that she thought was “right.”

 The sun, birds, and the trees around were surprised at her determination.
 She kept digging and had water by the sunset.
 She was happy, and her husband was delightfully surprised.
-“How did you do that?” he asked.
+“How did you do that?”, he asked.

-To focus, you need to eliminate as many distractions from your life as you can.
+If you want to develop your focus, you must eliminate as many distractions from your life as you can.
 It’s true you cannot remove the distractions entirely, but you can surely minimise them.